-Public Review begins when the PMO announces the availability of the posts a new draft Specification on the JCP Website and announces its availability for public review and comment.
+Public Review begins when the PMO announces the availability of the draft Specification for public review and comment.

 The Spec Lead is responsible for ensuring that all comments are read and considered.
-If those comments result in revisions to the draft and those revisions result in major changes (in the opinion of the Expert Group;). then the Spec Lead must post an updated draft and send an the updated draft (with a summary of the changes) to the PMO at least 10-3 days before the review period ends.
-The PMO shall post the new draft and the change summary on the JCP Website at least 7 days before the review period ends and shall notify the public that the new draft is available.
+If those comments result in revisions to the draft and those revisions result in major changes (in the opinion of the Expert Group), then the Spec Lead must post an updated draft and send the updated draft (with a summary of the changes) to the PMO at least 3 days before the review period ends.
+The PMO shall post the new draft and the change summary on the JCP Website before the review period ends and shall notify the public that the new draft is available.